FangxiuWan/TECO-CNP-Sv1.0/README.md

 Please refer to the README file for the steps to follow before running the model.

-For more information, please visit our official website: www.tecocnp.com
+For the most recent source code or technical inquiries, please visit our official website: www.tecocnp.com

 # Check compiler
 This code runs with gfortran compile, e.g.